Alkaly Ndour: Professional career

-Ndour started his professional career in 2012 when he started playing for ASCC Bopp in the Senegalse Nationale 1.
+Ndour started his professional career in 2012 when he started playing for ASCC Bopp in the Senegalese Nationale 1.
 In 2016, he transferred to AS Douanes.
 Since the 2017–18 season, he is the starting point guard for the team.
 In May 2021, he played with Douanes in the 2021 BAL season.

+Ndour was the starting point guard for AS Douanes in the 2023 BAL season as well, an extremely successful season for the team as the Senegalese were the runners-up.

 National team career

 Alkaly plays for the Senegal national basketball team and after being in the pre-selection in 2018 and 2019, he made his debut in the AfroBasket 2021 qualifying rounds.